pterodyne/picore/README.md

 13. Invisible furniture hinges - https://a.co/d/3a1dL1D
         These are not currently strong enough to hold up the screen/lid.
 Im working on the idea of drilling out the small rivot and            putting a 1mm bolt/nut combination so it can be tightened to a suitable tension.

 Please use this information at your own risk.
-Personally I have "let the smoke out of many parts working on cyberdecks and projects like this.
+Personally I have "let the smoke out" of many parts working on cyberdecks and projects like this.
 No warranty expressed or implied.